moonrepo/moon/docs/workspace.md

 ```

 For example, say our Node.js version is "16.14.0", and when we execute a run process through the
-`moon` binary, it will update the `package.json` with the following.
+`moon` binary, it will update the root `package.json` with the below.
 We pin a fixed version to
 ensure other Node.js processes outside of our toolchain are utilizing the same version.

 ```jsonc